KunstmaanLegacy/KunstmaanSandbox/README.md

 -----
 The Kunstmaan sandbox is an example project to demonstrate what the Kunstmaan bundles are able to achieve when using a combination of the Kunstmaan bundles.

+View screenshots and more on our [github page](http://kunstmaan.github.com/ KunstmaanSandbox).

 Installation requirements
 -------------------------
 You should be able to get Symfony 2 up and running before you can install the KunstmaanSandbox.